charettes/django-polymodels/README.rst

 ************

 Under the hood ``select_subclasses`` calls ``seleted_related`` to avoid unnecessary queries and ``filter`` if you pass some classes to it.
-On querset iteration, the fetched instanced are converted to their correct type by calling ``BasePolymorphicModel.type_cast``.
+On queryset iteration, the fetched instanced are converted to their correct type by calling ``BasePolymorphicModel.type_cast``.
 Note that those lookups are cached on class creation to avoid computing them on every single query.